Feeling Sidelined by Digital?

-Next, the NFL understood the importance of data — both in terms of the way it would empower their digital transformation and the way that it would eventually empower consumers.
-But not only that, the NFL saw how these efforts could both empower their own brand and create the type of organization that a fanatic could devote a significant portion of their life to.
+Next, the NFL understood the importance of data —both in terms of the way it would empower its digital transformation and the way that it would eventually empower consumers.
+But not only that, the NFL saw how these efforts could both empower their own brand and create the type of organization that a fanatic could devote a significant portion of their life.
 The Browns wouldn't have bought an entire city block (and agreed to relocate and rebuild a church, for the record) if that weren't true.

-This is where a modern ERP solution — one that no longer confines your data to silos but that allows it to move freely across your organization — undoubtedly come in handy.
+This is where a modern ERP solution —one that no longer confines your data to silos but that allows it to move freely across your organization —undoubtedly comes in handy.